luijar/functional-programming-js/README.md

 # Functional JavaScript Programming
 ##### By Luis Atencio

-##Update
-*Code has been changed and fixed for Errata purposes, GitHub issues, and ES6 updates.*
-*The old code now lives under the legacy.*

 Since this code uses ES6 artifacts, any code meant to run on the browser must be transpiled with either:

 * Babel